ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 This exercise guides you through using the migration tool for the following example applications:

-- Liberty hello-world application accessed from the downloaded `exemplar` sub-directory
+- Liberty hello-world application accessed from downloaded `exemplar` sub-directory
 - Liberty hello-world application accessed from a Git repository
 - SpringBoot application (jar file) accessed from a Git repository
 - Node.js application accessed from a Git repository
+- Node.js with a Cloudant backend

 The migration tool is run from the provided Docker container.
 In the beginning of the exercises, you would deploy the application to a CloudFoundry platform, the instructions here are for deploying these applications to the IBM Cloud Public CloudFoundry platform.